sergio-acosta/rpi-temp-logger/README.md

 # rpi-temp-logger
 This scripts reads temperature from two of the Raspberry Pi temperature sensors and writes this information to a -custom- log file.
 The idea is to run it in the background to analyze the performance of a cooling method, or to check the scope of an overclooking setup.

+This script can also log the the most CPU-intensive process (see below)

 # Installation
 ## Monitor in the background with internal timer
 First download the script, make it executable and then run it in the background using `nohup`